pcorey/pcorey.github.io/_posts/2016-09-12-rewriting-history.markdown

 Remember young Time Lord, with great power comes great responsibility.

 Tampering with revision history can lead to serious losses for your project if done incorrectly.
-It’s recommended that you practice any changes you plan to make in another branch before attempting them in `master`{:.language-javascript}.
-Another fallback is to reset hard to `origin/master`{:.language-javascript} if all goes wrong:
+It’s recommended that you practice any changes you plan to make in another branch before attempting them in `master`{:.language-bash}.
+Another fallback is to reset hard to `origin/master`{:.language-bash} if all goes wrong:

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 git reset --hard origin/master
 </code></pre>